 “When you speak, it’s like your voice isn’t really there.”
 Susan, artist, in a gallery

 “Your voice is like a transmission from the planets.”
-Fergal, a couple of weeks ago.
+Fergal, a few months ago.

 Press / Reviews